linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 ### Install Jenkins

-Using the package maintained by the Jenkins project allows you to use a more up to date version than the one included in your distribution's package manager.
+Using the package maintained by the Jenkins project allows you to use a more recent version than the one included in your distribution's package manager.

 1. Download and add the repository key for the current stable version of Jenkins: